snehasharma2330/hr_analytics_excel_dashboard/README.md

 ### •Data Validation
 ---
 ## DATA CLEANING AND TRANSFORMATION
-•	Converted the dataset into Excel Table for dynamic analysis.
+### •Converted the dataset into Excel Table for dynamic analysis.
-•	Checked for missing values and duplicate Employee Numbers.
+### •Checked for missing values and duplicate Employee Numbers.
-•	Validated data consistency across categorical columns.
+### •Validated data consistency across categorical columns.
-•	Removed unnecessary columns with constant values like Above 18 ages.
+### •Removed unnecessary columns with constant values like Above 18 ages.

 •	Created helper columns for:
 - Age Group